 Understanding How Sweet Potatoes Grow

-Unlike regular potatoes, which grow from chunks of potato planted directly into soil, sweet potatoes need warm temperatures and a longer growing season.
-They love heat, sunshine, and loose soil.
-If you can provide those three things, you’re already halfway there!
+Unlike regular potatoes, which grow from chunks planted directly into soil, sweet potatoes need warm temperatures and a longer growing season.
+They absolutely love heat, full sunshine, and loose, well-draining soil.
+If you can provide those three things, you’re already halfway to a healthy harvest.

 Choosing the Right Sweet Potato